What is Zultanite?: A Precious Gem or Another Tourist Trap in Turkey 2025

 What is Zultanite?

-Zultanite is a rare natural gemstone found in the rural Anatolian Mountain ranges in Turkey.
-It was discovered as recently as 1997 and commercial production began in 2006.
-Despite its name being similar to "Sultan," Zultanite is a relatively modern discovery and did not exist during the time of the Ottomans.
+Zultanite, also known as Csarite (since 2012), is a rare colour-changing natural gemstone found in the rural Anatolian Mountain ranges in Turkey.
+It was discovered as recently as 1997, and commercial production began in 2006.

 Is Zultanite worth anything?

 What are inclusions?
 Well, they are natural characteristics that form within a crystal during the gem's development period.
-This feature helps gemologists differentiate real stones from synthetic gems.
+This feature helps gemologists differentiate real stones from synthetic gems using laser inscriptions.

 Is Zultanite only from Turkey?

-Yes, Zultanite can only be found in Turkey, but you still can shop online for Zultanite, the synthetic ones commonly found in Turkey.
+Yes, it can only be found in Turkey, but you can still shop online for Zultanite, the synthetic ones commonly found in Turkey.

 Can Zultanite be Faked?

 Yes!
-Zultanite has become one of the biggest discreet scams in Turkey today.
-Most of the Zultanite you see in the Bazaars in Istanbul and 'Jewellery Stores' in Cappadocia are not authentic Zultanite.
+Zultanite or Csarite has become one of the biggest discreet scams in Turkey today.
+Most of the stones you see in the Bazaars in Istanbul and 'Jewellery Stores' in Cappadocia are not authentic Zultanite.
 However, some of them aren't entirely fake either.

-As it's a relatively new industry, it's practically impossible for them to make Zultanite widely available or sell real Zultanite at extremely affordable rates.
+As it's a relatively new industry, it's practically impossible for them to make Zultanite widely available or sell real ones at extremely affordable rates.
 That's why lab-made Zultanite is becoming a trend.
-These look almost the same as real ones but they do not have micro formations which happens during the natural development process.
+These look almost the same as real ones, but they do not have micro formations, which happen during the natural development process.

 How can I know if my Zultanite is real?

-If you have this doubt about your Zultanite or the one you're about to buy, there's a high chance it's a synthetic Zultanite.
+If you have this doubt about your Zultanite or the one you're about to buy, there's a high chance it's synthetic.
 If you doubt it's too good to be true, it probably is.

 However, there are a couple of ways to determine whether your Zultanite is natural, synthetic or fake.

-1. Did you receive a plastic guarantee card with a hologram (as in the below picture), at the time of purchase?
+Did you receive a plastic guarantee card with a hologram (as in the picture below) at the time of purchase?
 If yes, great news!
 You have a natural Zultanite.

-2. Does your Zultanite have contrasting colour changes or dark hues?
+2. Does your Zultanite have contrasting colour changes, no formations or different dark hues?
 If yes, you may have a synthetic one.
-But without deep inspection, it's difficult to determine its authenticity based only on its colour-changing ability.
+But without deep inspection with laser inscription, it's difficult to determine its authenticity based only on its colour-changing ability.

 3. Did you receive a handwritten certificate that reads 'Laboration Zultanite' somewhere in it?
 If yes, what you own is a synthetic one created in a lab, and it's not natural Zultanite.